ttag-org/ttag/gitbook/quick-start.md

 msgstr[1] ""
 ```

+We can observe that all strings from the sources were extracted to the template file.

 ### Step 5.
-Adding locale and merging .pot and po file
+Adding locale and merging **.pot** and **.po** file

 Template files are used only on extraction step, translators are not working with them.
 After extraction phase, we need to merge existing translations with newly extracted.
-This is where gettext utility [msgmerge](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) is needed.
+This is where gettext utility [msgmerge](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html)
+is needed.

 > You need to install [gettext](https://www.gnu.org/software/gettext/manual/gettext.html) utility and have the [msginit](https://www.gnu.org/software/gettext/manual/gettext.html#msginit-Invocation) command available inside the environment.
-Or you can just copy and paste uk.po file from the repository or this tutorial.
+Or you can just copy and paste **uk.po** file from the repository or this tutorial.

 Let's assume we decided to add Ukrainian locale.
-Let's do it with the **msginit **command:
+Let's do it with the **msginit** command:

 ```
 msginit -i extract.pot -o uk.po -l uk
 ```

-**uk.po **will be created.
+**uk.po** will be created.
 This file will contain all appropriate to Ukrainian locale headers.
 Let's add translations:

 ```
 msgid ""